ucscode/PHPDocument/README.md

 ### Installation (Composer)

-You can include UssElement in your project using Composer:
+You can include PHPDocument library in your project using Composer:

 ```bash
 composer require ucscode/uss-element